Luna Steelheart

 Connor McDonald: Perfect.
 Why did you choose your name for drag?

-Luna Steelheart: So actually that’s a funny story and I’m glad you asked, because for me I’ve always been drawn to the name Luna.
-Luna has always been a name of mystery, a name of the night, and I never felt so connected to the night as I have with the name Luna.
-It represents the moon, and all things under the stars.
-They were about partying and having fun and all of the fun things that are tied to the moon.
-As Steelheart, it was actually a name that was given to me by a friend of mine back in high school and originally, my name was going to be Luna Lovegood.
-So, my lack of knowledge, I didn’t know that Luna Lovegood was already a character created in Harry Potter so from there, it became like “Okay.
-Well now, I need to find a new last name,” and somebody goes “well, why don’t you choose Steelheart?”
-And I was like “Steel heart like, what do you mean?”
-And she goes “Oh well, you know steal their hearts away or your heart can be as cold as steel.”
-And was I was like, “Dual meaning.
-I love it.”
-So, we just kind of took on that name and it’s been kind of an adventure with it as well along the four years that I’ve been doing that.
+As Steelheart, it was actually a name that was given to me by a friend of mine back in high school.
+And originally, my name was going to be Luna Lovegood.
+So, my lack of knowledge, I didn’t know that Luna Lovegood was already a character created in Harry Potter.
+So, from there, it became like, okay, well now I need to find a new last name.
+And somebody goes, “Well, why don’t you choose Steelheart?”
+And I was like, “Steelheart, like, what do you mean?”
+And she goes, “Oh well, you know, steal their hearts away or your heart can be as cold as steel.”
+And I was I was like, “Dual meaning, I love it.”
+So, we just, kind of, took on that name, and it’s been, kind of, an adventure with it as well along the, uh, the four years that I’ve been doing that.

 Connor McDonald: Oh, I love that.
-So, you are originally from the St Louis area.
-Is that correct?
+So, you are originally from the St. Louis area, is that correct?

-Connor McDonald: So, why did you move out to Kansas city?
+Connor McDonald: So, why did you move out to Kansas City?
 Was it for a job?
 Was it for drag?

-Connor McDonald: Do you think that the drag scene is different out in Kansas city than it is in St Louis?
+Connor McDonald: Do you think that the drag scene is different out in Kansas City than it is in St. Louis?

-Luna Steelheart: Yeah, there are a lot more drag kings—Or sorry.
+Luna Steelheart: Yeah, there… there’s a lot more drag… oh, sorry.

 Connor McDonald: You go first.

-Luna Steelheart: I was going to say there’s a lot more drag kings in St. Louis than there are in Kansas city for sure.
+Luna Steelheart: I was going to say, there’s a lot more drag kings in St. Louis than there are in Kansas City, for sure.

 Connor McDonald: Interesting.
 How were you first exposed to drag?

-Luna Steelheart: Honestly, the way it started for me might have been a lot different than a lot of other people.
-So for me, it actually started at a very young age, I–it used to– me and my sister used to be roughly around the same body size and shape and so I used to go around in her dresses and play dress up with her and I put on…. you know masculinity and femininity are nothing more than social constructs and so from there, I kind of explored it a little bit further, and it wasn’t until high school that a friend of mine had shown me none other than RuPaul’s Drag Race contestant from season five, Alyssa Edwards, and I kind of found a little bit more activity in that and I started to research a lot more, started learning the background and truly discovering that that’s who I was because for a while I started to contemplate the idea if I were trans or if I were genderfluid, nonbinary, or if I was just a drag queen who very much enjoys expressing, expression art work through gender identity.
+And so, from there, I, kind of, explored it a little bit further.
+And it wasn’t until high school that a friend of mine had shown me none other than RuPaul’s Drag Race contestant from Season 5, Alyssa Edwards.
+And I kind of found a little bit more connectivity in that.
+I started to research a lot more, started learning the backgrounds and truly discovering that that’s who I was.
+Because for a while, I started to contemplate the idea if I were trans or if I were genderfluid, nonbinary, or if I was just a drag queen who very much enjoys expressing, expressing artwork through gender identity.

 Connor McDonald: So, drag has become a form of self-expression in a way?